-Eleanor Zelliot is a specialist on the History of India, Southeast Asia, Vietnam, women of Asia, Untouchables, social movements.
+Please visit Carleton Farewells.
+Eleanor Zelliot (October 7, 1926-June 5, 2016) was a specialist on the History of India, Southeast Asia, Vietnam, women of Asia, Untouchables, social movements.
 She co-founded Carleton's interdisciplinary program in South Asian Studies.

 Professor Zelliot spoke at the South Asia Seminar of the University of Minnesota on April 22, 2009, "Connected Peoples: The Role of Pilgrimage in the Structure of the Ambedkar Movement."

-During her career at Carleton, she served the College in many ways, but most importantly she is a legendary teacher, who has inspired two generations of students.
-She is a prodigious scholar and a world renowned expert in the area of Dr. B.R.
+During her career at Carleton, she served the College in many ways, but most importantly she was a legendary teacher, who inspired two generations of students.
+She was a prodigious scholar and a world renowned expert in the area of Dr. B.R.
 Ambedkar and the Untouchable Movement in India.
-She has taken many students to India on the ACM program, and was Director of the program four times since 1971; the last time was 1996.
-She has published a large number of articles, reviews and books helping the research of scholars and students all over the world.
-She has given wholly of herself to her students, her friends and her acquaintances, indeed to all who know her.
-She is well known for her wonderful sparkling sense of humor and her enormous capacity for generosity in every way.
-Professor Zelliot continues to advise students on projects having to do with South Asia, and continues to connect many students and colleagues to friends in India and abroad.
+She took many students to India on the ACM program, and was Director of the program four times since 1971; the last time was 1996.
+She published a large number of articles, reviews and books helping the research of scholars and students all over the world.
+She wholly gave of herself to her students, her friends and her acquaintances, indeed to all who know her.
+She was well known for her wonderful sparkling sense of humor and her enormous capacity for generosity in every way.
+Professor Zelliot advised students on projects having to do with South Asia and connected many students and colleagues to friends in India and abroad.